 “Female travelers often complain about creeps approaching while traveling around the world.
 For me, if I ever see a sketchy character on the street, pretending I am on the phone tends to keep the creeps away.
-It’s important not to distrust everyone, but I learned from the Sicilians, always have a suspicious stare about you.
+It’s important not to distrust everyone, but as I learned from the Sicilians, always have a suspicious stare about you.
 That stare will fade if you are more interested in the corner bar than the city you are in.” –Suzy of Suzy Guese

-“Even in summer, don’t forget a scarf or pashmina–I prefer mine bright and patterned since the rest of my travel wardrobe is neutral.
-It can spice up an outfit, act as an extra layer in the cold and cover you up if religious sites have dress codes.” –Christine of C’est Christine
+“Even in summer, don’t forget a scarf or pashmina.
+I prefer mine bright and patterned since the rest of my travel wardrobe is neutral.
+It can spice up an outfit, act as an extra layer in the cold, and cover you up if religious sites have dress codes.” –Christine of C’est Christine

 “Call home twice as much as you think you should!
-My parents worry so much more about me when I’m out of the country as my brother, who’s eight years younger.
+My parents worry so much more about me when I’m out of the country than my brother, who’s eight years younger.
 When I was in Costa Rica, I had to email every 48 hours, or my mom would be a wreck.
 My brother?
 He disappeared in the Philippines for a month and they took it in stride.” –Abby of Day Dream Away

 “A great way to keep yourself from feeling lonely while on the road is to join Couchsurfing.
 That way you will have a “friend” in every country you travel to.
 Also, follow your intuition, which will only get stronger with each trip you take.
-The only time I did not follow my intuition was in India and I ended up having a horrible experience.
-I left that experience not so much angry at what had happened, rather angry with myself for not listening to my gut.“ –Andi from My Beautiful Adventures
+The only time I did not follow my intuition was in India, and I ended up having a horrible experience.
+I left that experience not so much angry at what had happened, rather angry with myself for not listening to my gut.“ –Andi of My Beautiful Adventures

 “While traveling, act like you know where you are and where you are going, even if you don’t.
 If you need to check out a map, step into a bathroom or out of the main drag where people might not notice.“ –Abbie of AbbieMood.com